zelenko/go/README.md

 ![Go](http://farm4.staticflickr.com/3774/11740822616_e435d02a54_o.gif)

 > In Go, the code does exactly what it says on the page.

 > It’s the simplicity that makes Go awesome.

+> Go strives to keep things small and beautiful.